 RESEARCH VISION AND OBJECTIVES

-Soft tissue joint diseases present an immense global burden and significant cost to the NHS.
+Soft tissue diseases of the joint present an immense global burden and significant cost to the NHS.
 Pathologies affecting tendons (tendinopathy), tendon–bone attachments (enthesopathy) and the joint capsule (frozen shoulder and knee arthrofibrosis) are common causes of pain, chronic disability and reduction in life quality, which are exacerbated with ageing.

 Joint soft tissues, including the synovium, capsule, tendon and entheses, are predominantly composed of mesenchymal stromal cells including fibroblasts, tissue-resident macrophages and blood and lymphatic vascular endothelial cells.
 Our research programmes aim to:

-* Identify the cellular & molecular basis of diseases affecting tendons (tendinopathy, tendon tears) and the shoulder joint capsule (frozen shoulder)
+* Identify the cellular & molecular basis of diseases affecting tendons (tendinopathy, tendon tears) and the joint capsule (frozen shoulder, knee arthrofibrosis)

-* Identify new therapeutic strategies to promote resolution of inflammation in tendinopathy and frozen shoulder
+* Identify new therapeutic strategies to promote resolution of inflammatory fibrosis in these conditions

 Our research will generate new insights into how tissue resident cells of the joint drive chronic inflammation and fibrosis.
 Findings from this research will advance understanding of how musculoskeletal soft tissue disorders develop and how injured tissues heal.
 Our research will inform new strategies to treat common musculoskeletal diseases, helping patients keep fit for improved future health.